sap9433/requestInterceptor/README.md

   })
 ```

-2. **Remove hard coded Parts from the above code**.
+2)  **Remove hard coded Parts from the above code**

 Code above has some assumptions i.e. all your API urls include the term `/api/` .
 If this doesn't hold true replace the string in line `url.indexOf('/api/')` with `url.indexOf('aCommonTermThats presentInAllYourAPIURL')` .
 Also don't forget to change the `yourAppNAME` in the 1st line with your application's name.

-3. **HTML  Code for Loading div**
+3)   **HTML  Code for Loading div**

 If size of loader in action array is > 0 that means some ajax req are pending and hence show loader.
 ```